Ireneroldan/isdi-bootcamp-202402/staff/irene-roldan/project/doc/README.md

 ### UI Design
 [Figma](https://www.figma.com/file/eu5ckftACDFTGujr1UL9lF/Proyecto-isdi?type=design&mode=design&t=wiiC8brQOOJODEYf-0)

-## Technical description
+## Use Cases
+- List boards (created by, or assigned to)
+- Create new board a
-- Create new boards and the possibity to delete them (only if no asigned users)
+- Delete a board (only if no asigned users)
-- Share the boards with other users
+- Share a board with other user
-- Create tasks and the possibility to delete them
+- Create a task (in board)
+- Delete a task (from board)
+- Change task status (todo, doing, review, done)
+- Archive task (only if in status done)

+v0.1
 - Assign team members to tasks(via email)
-- Change the states of tasks to columns named to-do, doing, review and done
-- The tasks of the done column can be archived

-v0.1
 - Chat with team users
 - Design in Dark mode and Light mode
 - Search and filtering tasks